 Opting out of processing – you can opt out of the collection of personal information by automated means e.g. when visiting our website by using the Cookie Consent tool displayed in the website (the browser you use may provide options on how to opt out of receiving certain types of cookies).
 Please note that without cookies you may not be able to use all of the website features and/or online services.

 You can at any time tell us not to send you marketing communications by e-mail email@example.com.
-Unsubscribing via the “unsubscribe link” within the marketing e-mails you receive from us, or by writing to us: The DPO, Davies & Davies Estate Agents, 85 Stroud green Road, Finsbury Park, London, N4 3EG
+Unsubscribing via the “unsubscribe link” within the marketing e-mails you receive from us, or by writing to us: The Directors, Davies & Davies Estate Agents, 85 Stroud green Road, Finsbury Park, London, N4 3EG

 - Withdrawal of consent – If we obtain your information by consent you have the right to withdraw any consent you previously provided to us.